spierala/mini-rx-store/libs/signal-store/README.md

 ### Memoized selectors

 Memoized selectors are used to select state from the global state object.

 You can compose selectors from other selectors, which makes code reuse easy.

-Last but not least, memoized selectors can be good for performance, if you have to perform more complex computations for selecting state.
+Last but not least, memoized selectors can be good for performance (if you have to perform more complex computations for selecting state).

 ```ts
 import {